-2. Research and Sponsored Programs
+3. Research and Sponsored Programs

-All applications for external support of research and other sponsored programs are to be endorsed by the associate vice president for research administration or a designee of the Research Foundation for the State University of New York, using the approved University procedures.
+All applications for external support of research and other sponsored programs are to be endorsed by the operations manager or a designee of the Research Foundation for the State University of New York, using the approved University procedures.
 Generally a sponsored program results from a sponsor solicitation, is directed at specific objectives in a stated area of scholarship for a given term, and requires deliverables of commercial benefit, control of intellectual property, and financial and technical reports.
 When any project includes the need for IRB review, intellectual property control, specifies considerable reporting requirements (technical or financial), or where the sponsor retains the right to review how the effort is undertaken, it should be administered by the Research Foundation for the State University of New York.